 CGL and its Bermuda domiciled subsidiary are not subject to any income, withholding or capital gains taxes under current Bermuda law.
-Convex has operating subsidiaries in the U.K. which are subject to relevant taxes in that jurisdiction.
+On December 27, 2023, the Bermuda Corporate Income Tax Act ("CIT Act") received Royal Assent, applicable to periods beginning on or after January 1, 2025.